atpay/log3/README.md

 messages start dropping from the back of the queue until Cube becomes available again.

-Adjustment of the batch size and concurrency may
+Adjustment of the batch size and concurrency may improve performance.
+Play with it and update the README if you find anything interesting.

 ## Basics